hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 Following the _arrange, act, assert_ structure explained above, we can now write two unit tests -- a positive case and a case where the searched person cannot be found.
 The first, positive test case creates a new person object and tells the mocked repository to return this object when it's called with _"Pan"_ as the value for the `lastName` parameter.
 The test then goes on to call the method that should be tested and finally asserts that the response is equal to the expected response.
 The second test works similarly but tests the scenario where the tested method does not find a person for the given parameter.

 ## Integration Tests
+Integration tests are the next level in your test pyramid.
+They test that your application can integrate with its sorroundings successfully.
+For your automated tests this means you don't just need to provide your own application but also the component you're integrating with.
+If you're testing the integration with a database you need to run a database during your tests.
+For testing that you can read files from a disk you need to save a file to your disk and use it as input for your integration test.

+### What to Test?
+A good way to think about the places of your microservice where you should have integration tests is to think about all places where data gets serialized or deserialized.
+Common places are:

+  * reading HTTP requests and sending HTTP responses through your REST API
+  * reading and writing from/to a database
+  * reading and writing from/to a filesystem
+  * sending HTTP(S) requests to other services and parsing their responses

+In our sample codebase you can find integration tests for `Repository`, `Controller` and `Client` classes.
+All these classes interface with the sorroundings of the application (databases or the network) and serialize and deserialize data.
+Having tests in place to test these integrations is something we can't achieve with unit tests.

+### Database Integration
+The `PersonRepository` is the only repository class in the codebase.
+It relies on _Spring Data_ and has no actual implementation.
+It just extends the `CrudRepository` interface and provides a single method header.
+The rest is Spring magic.
+Even without the method definition Spring Boot provides a fully functional CRUD repository with `findOne`, `findAll`, `save`, `update` and `delete` methods.
+Our custom method definition extends this basic functionality and allows us to provide a way to fetch `Person`s by their last name.
+Spring Data analyses the return type of the method and its method name and checks the method name against a naming convention to figure out what it should do.

+{% highlight java %}
+public interface PersonRepository extends CrudRepository<Person, String> {
+    Optional<Person> findByLastName(String lastName);
+}
+{% endhighlight %}

+Although _Spring Data_ does the heavy lifting of implementing database repositories for us, I still wrote a database integration test.
+You might argue that this is _testing the framework_ and something that I should avoid as it's not our code we're testing.
+Still, I believe having at least one integration test here is crucial.
+First it tests that our custom `findByLastName` method actually behaves correctly.
+Secondly it proves that our repository in general uses Spring's magic correctly and most of it all can connect to our desired database.

+**TODO remove H2 dependency, provide docker container instead?**
+To make things even easier our test connects to an in-memory _H2_ database.
+We've defined H2 as a test dependency in our `build.gradle`.
+Our `application-test.properties` in our test directory don't define any `spring.datasource` properties that's how Spring Data knows it should use an in-memory database.
+As it finds H2 on the classpath it simply uses H2 during our tests.
+When running the real application with the `int` profile it connects to a PostgreSQL database as defined in the `application-int.properties`.
+To avoid having to run a PostgreSQL database during testing I decided to replace it with an H2 instead.
+That's an awful lot of Spring magic to know and understand.
+The resulting code is quite easy on the eye but hard to understand if you don't know the fine details of Spring Data.
+Go ahead and decide for yourself if you prefer magic and simple code over an explicit yet more verbose implementation.

+A simple integration test that saves a Person to the connected database and then tries to find it by its last name looks like this:

+{% highlight java %}
+@RunWith(SpringRunner.class)
+@DataJpaTest
+public class PersonRepositoryIntegrationTest {
+    @Autowired
+    private PersonRepository subject;

+    @After
+    public void tearDown() throws Exception {
+        subject.deleteAll();
+    }

+    @Test
+    public void shouldSaveAndFetchPerson() throws Exception {
+        Person peter = new Person("Peter", "Pan");
+        subject.save(peter);

+        Optional<Person> maybePeter = subject.findByLastName("Pan");

+        assertThat(maybePeter, is(Optional.of(peter)));
+    }
+}
+{% endhighlight %}

+You can see that our integration test follows the same _arrange, act, assert_ structure as the unit tests.

+### REST API Integration

+### Integration With Third-Party Services

+###
 ## CDC Tests

 ## General Rules